rizo/ppx_rule/README.md

 For more examples see the `tests` directory and for build options run `make help`.

+This project is still in development, please use with care.

 This syntax extension was inspired by [Rule pragma](https://downloads.haskell.org/~ghc/latest/docs/html/users_guide/rewrite-rules.html) for Haskell.